-Our general and administrative expenses were \$48.1 million for the year ended December 31, 2022 compared to \$37.3 million for the year ended December 31, 2021.
-General and administrative expenses increased by \$10.8 million in the 2022 period due primarily to increases in commercial preparation activities, including corresponding increase in headcount, and an increase in stock compensation expense.
-We believe our general and administrative expenses may increase over time as we advance our clinical and preclinical development programs for resmetirom, prepare for commercialization, and expand our operating activities, which will likely result in an increase in our headcount, consulting services, and related overhead needed to support those efforts.
+Our general and administrative expenses were \$108.1 million for the year ended December 31, 2023 compared to \$48.1 million for the year ended December 31, 2022.
+General and administrative expenses increased by \$60.0 million in 2023 due primarily to increases in commercial preparation activities, including a corresponding increase in headcount, and an increase in stock compensation expense.
+We believe our general and administrative expenses will increase over time as we prepare for commercialization and expand our operating activities, which will result in an increase in our headcount, consulting services, and related overhead needed to support those efforts.